Is Your Friend Addicted to Drugs or Alcohol?

 Alcohol and drug abuse are an unfortunate part of life for many Americans.
 Whether it’s from personal experience or from watching a friend or loved one struggle, millions of Americans are directly affected by drug and/or alcohol addiction each year.1

-Signs of an Addiction
+Signs a Friend May Have an Addiction

 With the prevalence of alcohol and drug abuse so high, there’s a chance that at some point you may suspect someone you know is struggling with addiction.
 So how do you know if someone might be addicted?
 Treatment professionals diagnose addiction, or what is more formally known as a substance use disorder, based on a set of characteristic signs, symptoms, and behavioral changes.